 Fruits - Fruits very rare in North American plants, 2-locular, longitudinally dehiscent capsules, 15-25 mm long, narrowly ellipsoid to narrowly ovoid, beaked, brown with scattered, pale lenticels (seeds numerous, minute, narrowly winged).

 Habitat - Cultivated.

 Origin - Native to Asia.

 Other info. - Forsythia is one of the first plants to bloom in Missouri in the spring.
-The brilliant yellow flowers are impossible to miss and decorate the landscape.
+The brilliant yellow flowers are impossible to miss, brightening the spring landscape.
 The flowers appear before the leaves but typically remain until the plant is almost leafed out.
 There are other species of Forsythia which are cultivated in Missouri but nearly all look alike.
-They can be differentiated by looking at the hairiness of the leaves and the pith (or lack of) of the twigs and branches.
-For a complete rundown of the genus go here.
+They can (sometimes) be differentiated by looking at the hairiness of the leaves and the pith (or lack of) of the twigs and branches.

 Photographs taken off Hwy 66, Stokes County, NC., 3-22-03 (DETenaglia); also in Washington, Franklin County, MO, 4-12-2019 (SRTurner).